madeindjs/Crystagiri/README.md

 puts "executed in #{Time.now - t} milliseconds"
 ```

-> executed in 00:00:03.89 seconds on Crystal 0.27.0 on LLVM 4.0.0 with release flag
+> executed in 00:00:05.69 seconds on Crystal 0.27.2 on LLVM 6.0.1 with release flag on the same old mac

-Crystagiri is **three time faster** than Nokogiri!!
+Crystagiri is **four time faster** than Nokogiri!!

 ## Development